 Techniques used by a systems analyst to analyze and develop new mainframe sub-systems or analyze and modify existing, mainframe sub systems.
 Attention will be given to the system development cycle, data flow, hardware and software selection, system implementation, data security and user training.
-Formerly IST 220, students cannot get duplicate credit.
 Prerequisite: CIS 110 or CIS 152.